Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 ### Customer Service Automation

-Chatbots can handle routine queries such as “What’s my order status?” or “What’s your refund policy?”.
+Chatbots can handle routine queries such as "What’s my order status?" or "What’s your refund policy?".
 Though the interaction with chatbots may lack human touch, according to the survey performed by [Uberall](https://uberall.com/en-us/company/press-releases/study-80-of-consumers-report-chatbot-experiences-as-positive-yet-nearly-60-still-lack-strong-enthusiasm-for-the-technology-according-to-new-uberall-study), 80% of people who have experience in communicating with chatbots describe it as generally positive.

 AI agents can perform much more complicated tasks than chatbots.
 They can be trained to initiate refunds within policy limits or reschedule deliveries by connecting to logistics APIs.